eons-dev/ebbs/README.md

 ### I Want One!

-Ebbs builds packages or whatever with `Builders`, which extend the self-registering `eons.UserFunctor`.
-This means you can write your own build scripts and place them in a "workspace" (see above) that can then be shared with colleagues, etc. For example, you could create "my_language.py", containing something like:
+Ebbs builds packages or whatever with `ebbs.Builders`, which extend the self-registering `eons.UserFunctor`.
+This means you can write your own build scripts and place them in a "workspace" (see above) which can then be shared with colleagues, etc. For example, you could create "my_language.py", containing something like:
 ```python
 import logging
 from ebbs import Builder